-The war in Syria has been going on for eight years.
+The war in Syria is now in its tenth year.
 2016 was the worst year so far for the children.
 At least 652 children were killed.
 More than two million children have been displaced within or outside the country.
 They’ve had to leave their friends, their homes and their beds.
 Some of these children have been invited to show where they now sleep, as all that once was no longer remains.

 ENGLISH TRANSLATION: Kathleen Dodd Syk

 BEIRUT, LEBANON.
 Mahmoud and his family fled from Aleppo seven years ago.
 Now he lives with his parents and five siblings in a garage in central Beirut.
 It’s loud and noisy and cars are parked in the family’s living room.

 When Mahmoud was two months old, he became seriously ill and suffered a brain injury that caused his legs to stop working.
 For seven years, Mahmoud has slept and spent most of his time on the worn out sofa in the garage in Lebanon’s capital.